 We charge fees that vary from client to client.
 Different fee arrangements may incentivize investment teams to dedicate increased resources and allocate more profitable investment opportunities or ideas to clients whose fee arrangements with the Firm more profitable for the Firm.
-Investment teams are also incentivized to allocate investment opportunities to clients who either pay carried interest or performance-based fees.
+Investment teams compensated by client portfolio performance are also incentivized to allocate investment opportunities to, and among, clients who either pay carried interest or performance-based fees.